static-frame/static-frame/doc/source/articles/hash.rst

 ...     return sf.Frame.from_concat(v.iter_window_items(size=10).apply_iter(lambda l, f: f.sum().rename(l)))

 After first usage, performance is reduced to less than twenty percent of the original run time.
-While loading a disk-based cache is slower than retrieving an in-memory cache, the benefit of avoiding repeated calculations is gained without consuming memory, and the cache can persist across processes.
+While loading a disk-based cache is slower than retrieving an in-memory cache, the benefit of avoiding repeated calculations is gained without consuming memory and the cache can persist across processes.

 >>> %time windowed_sum(f)
 CPU times: user 596 ms, sys: 15.6 ms, total: 612 ms